martinberlin/eink-calendar/README.md

     #define SLEEP_AFTER_SECONDS 20

-Note that ESP8266 uses another function to deepsleep and has a maximun deepsleep time of about 3 hours:
+Note that ESP8266 uses another function to deepsleep and has a maximum deepsleep time of about 3 hours:

     ESP.deepSleep(3600e6);  // 3600 = 1 hour in seconds